meugur/browser-script-caching/README.md

 # browser-script-caching

-Go to `chrome://extensions`, select load unpacked, and select the folder for this repository
+Currently implemented from Chrome

-Currently implemented for Chrome
+Go to `chrome://extensions`, select developer mode, select load unpacked, and select the folder for this repository